MadhuramDidwani45/Breast-Cancer-Prediction-Models/README.md

 ### Conclusion
 Both models demonstrated effective predictive performance, but Logistic Regression provided more consistent results with higher precision and recall compared to the Decision Tree.
 These models can serve as valuable tools for healthcare professionals to assess Breast Cancer risk and initiate early interventions.
 ---

-⭐ **If this project helps advance medical AI research, please consider giving it a star!** ⭐

-*This project is developed for educational and research purposes.
-Always consult medical professionals for actual diagnosis and treatment decisions.*